-- Increase the sustainability of the centers through public-private partnerships and the application of business models to their development.
+- increase the sustainability of the centers through public-private partnerships and the application of business models to their development; and

-VEP is working with the Government of Georgia to create models for effective and sustainable Vocational Education Centers (VECs) to meet market demand for certified and skilled labor in the tourism and construction industries.
-This activity is currently being implemented in five VECs: the Icarus Tourism VEC, Spektri construction VEC, Khidistavi VEC located near Gori, Kobuleti Tourism VEC, and the Kutaisi construction VEC.
-VEP provides training and technical assistance to the VECs to develop courses that are responsive to labor market demand for a skilled workforce in tourism and construction.
+Men doing construction VEP worked with the Government of Georgia to create models for effective and sustainable Vocational Education Centers (VECs) to meet market demand for certified and skilled labor in the tourism and construction industries.
+This activity was implemented in five VECs: the Icarus Tourism VEC, Spektri construction VEC, Khidistavi VEC located near Gori, Kobuleti Tourism VEC, and the Kutaisi construction VEC.
+VEP provided training and technical assistance to the VECs to develop courses responsive to labor market demand for a skilled workforce in tourism and construction.

-The VEP program focuses on training around ethics, entrepreneurship, presentation, and the interpersonal skills required for improved employability and business start up and management.
-In addition, VEP tracks graduates for a period of three months on the job, provides counseling services as needed, and works with employers to facilitate the graduates’ transition to stable employment.
+The VEP program focused on training around ethics, entrepreneurship, presentation, and the interpersonal skills required for improved employability and business start-up and management.
+In addition, VEP tracked graduates for a period of three months on the job, provides counseling services as needed, and works with employers to facilitate the graduates’ transition to stable employment.

-VEP brings together the public and private sectors to develop and implement activities that utilize best international practices in vocational education and training standards.
+VEP brought together the public and private sectors to develop and implement activities that utilize best international practices in vocational education and training standards.
 This collaborative approach breaks down barriers and builds trust between the public and private sectors and creates a joint cooperation model to support the ongoing reform process.
-Over the life of the project, VEP will assist the Vocational Education Centers to train and place qualified workers to meet the future needs of Georgia’s tourism and construction sectors.